mwvgroup/pittgoogle-client/docs/source/listings.rst

       - Table
       - Description

-    * - lsst_alerts
+    * - lsst
       - alerts_v7_4
       - Alert data for LSST schema version 7.4.
 This table is an archive of the lsst-alerts Pub/Sub stream, excluding image cutouts and metadata.
         It has the same schema as the original alert bytes (except cutouts), including nested and repeated fields.
         Equivalent tables exist for previous schema versions: alerts_v7_3,  alerts_v7_1.

-    * - lsst_value_added
+    * - lsst
       - upsilon
-      - Results from UPSILoN's (Kim \& Bailer-Jones, 2015) classification (multi-class) of periodic variable stars (e.g., RR Lyraes, Cepheids, Type II Cepheids, Delta Scuti stars, eclipsing binaries, and long-period variables) and their subclasses for each band used to observe the source associated with an alert.
-Contains the predicted label (i.e., class) for each band, the probability of the predicted label, and a flag value (0 or 1).
+      - Results from UPSILoN's (Kim \& Bailer-Jones, 2015) multi-class classification results (e.g., RR Lyrae, Cepheid, Type II Cepheid, Delta Scuti star, eclipsing binary, long-period variable, etc.).
+Contains the predicted label (i.e., class), the probability of the predicted label, and a flag value: 0 (successful classification), 1 (suspicious classification because the period is in period alias or the period SNR is lower than 20) for each band used to observe the diaObject associated with an alert.
-        - 0: Successful classification
-        - 1: Suspicious classification because the period is in period alias or the period SNR is lower than 20

-    * - lsst_value_added
+    * - lsst
       - variability
-      - This table shows the number of detections (i.e., data points) and the StetsonJ statistic for each band used to observe the source associated with an alert.
+      - Results from the lsst-variability module.
+This table contains Stetson J indices and the number of detections (i.e., data points) for each band used to observe the diaObject associated with an alert.

+    * - lsst
+      - SuperNNova
+      - Results from a SuperNNova (Möller \& de Boissière, 2019) Type Ia supernova classification (binary).

 Cloud Storage Buckets
 ^^^^^^^^^^^^^^^^^^^^^